Nicki Minaj: 2020–2021: Beam Me Up Scotty re-release

-In July, Minaj announced via Instagram that she was expecting her first child.
-She gave birth to a son on September 30, 2020, whom she refers to publicly as "Papa Bear".
-His real name is still unknown.
-She later collaborated with rappers ASAP Ferg and MadeinTYO on a song called "Move Ya Hips".
-Almost a month later, Minaj featured on rapper Ty Dolla Sign's track "Expensive".
-She continued to appear as a featured artist on several songs in late 2020, and released "What That Speed Bout!?" with producer Mike Will Made It and rapper YoungBoy Never Broke Again on November 6.
+Minaj featured on singer Ty Dolla Sign's track "Expensive" in August 2020.
+She continued to appear as a featured artist on several songs in late 2020 and released "What That Speed Bout!?" with producer Mike Will Made It and rapper YoungBoy Never Broke Again on November 6.
+She was the most-streamed female rapper of the year on Spotify.
 On the 10th anniversary of her debut album Pink Friday (2010), Minaj announced a six-part docuseries about her, produced by Bron Studios and was originally said to premiere on HBO Max.
-However, in 2022, the streaming platform confirmed it dropped the still-unreleased project.
+In 2022, the streaming platform confirmed it dropped the still-unreleased project.